zerotier/docs/docs/code-server.md

 ---
 title: code-server + ZeroTier
-description: Run VS Code on any machine and access it securely with ZeroTier
+description: Edit code remotely with VS Code and ZeroTier
 ---

 ![VS Code in the browser](./images/code-server-02.png)